captionpoint/captionpoint-plays/MESMERIZED-ASL.md

 The imagination is an extremely powerful force!

 ---
+class: cyan
 ## BEN:
 Even more so than I thought!
 The power is not in the wand.

 ---
+class: cyan
 ## BEN AND SARAH:
 The power is in the mind!

+---

 [BOXING BELL RINGS]

 ---
+class: cyan
 ## BEN:
 Thank you, everyone.
 This has been informative!

 ---
+class: cyan
+## BEN:
 Thank you, Dr. Mesmer.
 There, there!
 No crying necessary!

 ---
+class: cyan
+## BEN:
 We had a problem,

 ---

 ## Sarah:
 we formed a hypothesis,

 ---
+class: cyan
 ## BEN:
 we performed an experiment,